 All Plastic IBCs

 Polyethylene (HDPE) IBC tanks are rotationally molded to 1/2″ thick plastic.
 This IBC type is very durable, widely reusable, and largely resistant to corrosion and other chemical attack.
 HDPE IBCs are well suited for operations involving chemicals, petroleum products, water, and general hazardous, non-hazardous materials.
-Excalibur totes are a plastic IBC model that has been selectively engineered to be modern, more durable alternatives to the common poly caged IBC.
+Excalibur totes are a plastic IBC model that have been selectively engineered as a modern, more durable alternative to the common poly caged IBC.

 Metal IBC Tanks

-*Note: Food Grade IBCs will generally have increased purchase costs due to full tank and component manufacture from FDA-certified, food-grade materials.
+*Note: Food Grade IBCs will generally have increased purchase costs due to complete tank, gasket and component manufacture from FDA certified, food grade materials.

 |IBC Manufacture Material||Volume Capacity Ranges||IBC $ Costs

 ||Size Ranges (L x W x H)